alex-susi/baseball_proj_1/README.md

 1. Catchers: *Salary = RE24 + DEF*
 2. Non-catchers: *Salary = RE24 + UZR/150*
 * I decided to use separate regressions for each position, since teams may care more about offensive production (RE24) for some positions and more about defensive production (DEF and UZR/150) for others
+* I used UZR/150 for non-catchers since the metric compares players to others that play the same position
+* Catchers do not have an UZR/150 so I used DEF for their model

 # Performance of Models